Tazaf/ionicitude/README.md

 # Installing the Cordova Wikitude plugin
 **This package DOES NOT come along with the cordova Wikitude plugin!**

-Since Ionicitude is a service that uses, and help you to, the cordova Wikitude plugin, you'll need to first install the plugin on your project, with the following command (that can take a while: it's a heavy plugin):
+Since Ionicitude is a service that uses the cordova Wikitude plugin, you'll need to first install the plugin on your project.
+Do it with the following command (that can take a while: it's a heavy plugin):

 `ionic plugin add https://github.com/Wikitude/wikitude-cordova-plugin.git`
 ## Wikitude Licence Key
 To use the Wikitude plugin, you have to have a valid **licence key**.
 You can obtain one by registering on [the Wikitude site](http://www.wikitude.com/developer/documentation/phonegap) (top-right of the screen), logging in, and accessing the [licence key management page](http://www.wikitude.com/developer/licenses).
 Here, you can download a free trial licence key for the Wikitude SDK.

-_Note that the free trial let's you use all the plugin functionnality (geo and 2dtracking), but put a big "Trial" watermark all over your screen and a splash screen before every AR World launch.
-This is apparently not the case with a paid licence key_
+_Note that the free trial let's you use all the plugin functionnality (geo and 2dtracking) without any time limit, but put a splash screen before every AR World launch and a big "Trial" watermark all over your screen.
+This is apparently not the case with a paid licence key._

 The downloaded file is juste a plain text file containing your licence key.

-Copy it, go to the `WikitudePlugin.js` file (located at `plugins/com.wikitude.phonegap.WikitudePlugin/www/WikitudePlugin.js`) and paste it as the value to `this._sdkKey` on line 11.
+Copy it, go to the `WikitudePlugin.js` file (located in your app structure at `plugins/com.wikitude.phonegap.WikitudePlugin/www/WikitudePlugin.js`) and paste it as the value to `this._sdkKey` on line 11.

 _Note : If you already installed any platform to your project, you'll need to install them again for the plugin modification to propagate (see next point for android platform)._